 Jefferson E. Bell is a partner in the New York office of Gibson, Dunn & Crutcher and is a member of the firm’s Litigation Practice Group.
-Mr. Bell has extensive experience in a wide variety of complex business and commercial disputes in federal and state courts, with an emphasis on financial services litigation, securities litigation, class actions, and antitrust matters.
+Mr. Bell has extensive experience in a wide variety of complex business and commercial disputes in federal and state courts, with an emphasis on financial services litigation, securities litigation, class actions, commercial real estate disputes, and antitrust matters.

 Representative public matters include: